 I’ll never forget the moment I first saw Luskentyre Beach.
 I drove over the brow of a hill to be greeted by long glistening white sands running down either side of clear aqua sea.
 It is a truly dazzling site and walking along this illustrious beach is like a dream.

 Despite visiting in the middle of August, peak holiday season, it felt like we had the whole beach to ourselves at times.
-The areas near to the beach car parks are busier, but walk a couple of miles along the sands and your likely to find yourself without a single soul in view.
+The areas near to the beach car parks are busier, but walk a couple of miles along the sands and you're likely to find yourself without a single soul in view.
 It is a very special place, I’ve never been anywhere like it.
+Many of our guests tell us this was their favourite place out of everywhere they visited on their tour.
 While photos can look spectacular, you can’t really grasp the size or indeed the splendour of this beach until you see it in person.
-So don’t rush your trip here, get up early to give you plenty of time to explore.
+So don’t rush your trip here, get up early to give yourself plenty of time to explore.

 A great spot for lunch on the southern coast of Harris is The Anchorage - a top class seafood restaurant featuring charming local artwork.
 I would really recommend the Harris Gin Hot Toddy.
-A lemony, cup off warmth, perfect to shake of that strong Harris breeze!
-I had the lobster here which certainly wasn’t cheap, but it’s the best lobster I’ve ever had, you could really taste how fresh it was… and it was huge!
+A lemony, cup of warmth, perfect to shake of that strong Harris breeze!
+I had the lobster here which certainly wasn’t cheap, but it’s the best lobster I’ve ever had.
+You could really taste how fresh it was… and it was huge!